davidgsd/AllScan/README.md

 If you do not have a node or if your node is out-of-date, noisy, or unreliable, take a look at the following post: [How To Build a High-Quality Full-Duplex AllStar Node for Under $200](https://forums.qrz.com/index.php?threads/how-to-build-a-professional-grade-full-duplex-allstar-node-for-under-200.839842/).

 # Troubleshooting / FAQs
-If you get a permissions error when trying to Add a Favorite in AllScan, check that the /var/www/html/supermon dir has 775 permissions and www-data group, and that the /var/www/html/supermon/favorites.ini file exists and has 664 permissions and www-data as the group.
+If you get a permissions error when trying to Add a Favorite in AllScan, check that the /var/www/html/allscan and supermon dirs have 775 permissions and www-data group, and that the favorites.ini file exists in one or both of directories and has 664 permissions and www-data as the group.
 These settings should already be that way if your Supermon install is properly working, otherwise it would not be able to edit and save the favorites.ini file.
 As a test you can go into Supermon, click the Configuration Editor button and try adding a blank line to favorites.ini and see if it saves OK.
-If not, there was something off with the Supermon install.
-In that case you might want to check on the Supermon groups.io page to let them know, or just run the following commands to correct those settings:
+If not, there is something improperly configured with the Supermon install.
+The following commands should correct those settings:

 	cd /var/www/html/supermon/
 	sudo touch favorites.ini
 	sudo chmod 664 favorites.ini
 	sudo chmod 775 .
 	sudo chgrp www-data favorites.ini .

+If you keep your favorites.ini file in the allscan directory and see error messages when writing the file from allscan, run the same steps as above but in the /var/www/html/allscan/ folder.

 # Contact
 If you have any questions email chc_media at yahoo dot com.
 73, NR9V